Skip to main content

 When Do You Need a Arbitration Agreement — Quebec (Convention d'arbitrage)?

-An arbitration agreement is needed in Quebec whenever commercial parties wish to ensure that their disputes will be resolved through private arbitration rather than through the public court system.
+An arbitration agreement is needed in Quebec whenever commercial parties wish to confirm that their disputes will be resolved through private arbitration rather than through the public court system.
 The following situations represent the most common contexts in which an arbitration agreement is required or strongly recommended.

 Commercial contracts between sophisticated business parties — including supply agreements, service agreements, licensing agreements, joint venture agreements, and construction contracts — frequently include arbitration clauses to provide a private, efficient, and expert forum for resolving disputes without the delays and public exposure of court proceedings.
 Parties in specialized industries (construction, technology, finance, energy) particularly benefit from appointing arbitrators with relevant technical expertise.